gvwilson/sdxpy/src/perf/index.md

    caption="Relative performance of row-wise and column-wise storage"
 %]

-We can get much more insight using Python [cProfile][py_cprofile] module, which runs a program for us, collects detailed information on how long functions ran, and reports the result:
+We can get much more insight by [%g profiling "profiling" %] our code using Python [cProfile][py_cprofile] module.
+This tool runs a program for us, collects detailed information on how long functions ran, and reports the result: